 On Board Guide for the Identification of Pelagic Sharks and Rays of the Western Indian Ocean

-Note: The file is very large.
-You can dowload it in 5 sections from the IOTC website at http://www.iotc.org/science/species-identification-cards
+Alternatively, you can dowload these 5 sections from the IOTC website at http://www.iotc.org/science/species-identification-cards

 The present field guide is designed to assist in the identification of pelagic sharks and rays of the Western Indian Ocean that are major, moderate, or

 minor importance to fisheries.
 It encompasses the offshore, high seas portion of FAO Fishing Area 51.

 The Western Indian Ocean pelagic elasmobranch fauna is currently represented by thirty four shark species and seven ray species.
 This field guide

 includes full species accounts for all known species, although it is acknowledged that some vagrant species not included here may on occasion be

 caught.
 Each species is described, depicted with a colour illustration and photo, and key distinguishing features of similar-looking species occurring in

 the area are highlighted allowing for easy and accurate identification in the field.